----Teacher Planning and Collaboration Time (Action 1.6)
+Teacher Planning and Collaboration Time (Action 1.6)

-Site Principals have expressed that collaboration among their teachers is essential to school improvement and to meeting the academic, language, and social-emotional needs of their unduplicated students (Low-Income, ELs, and Foster Youth).
-Ongoing common assessments, i-Ready diagnostic data, and ELPAC results show that many of our unduplicated students have significant gaps in learning, are lacking academic language, or are in need of scaffolding to help them access rigorous, grade-level text.
+Research shows that collaboration among teachers is essential to school improvement and to meeting the academic, language, and social-emotional needs of unduplicated students (Low-Income, ELs, and Foster Youth).
+Many unduplicated students have significant gaps in learning, are lacking academic language, or are in need of scaffolding to help them access rigorous, grade-level text.
 Others may be experiencing basic social-emotional needs that hinder their opportunities to learn.
-Planning and collaboration time improves our teachers' capacity to truly research and understand the unique needs of these students and find ways to design curriculum, lessons, and activities to address those needs.
+Planning and collaboration time improves teachers' capacity to truly research and understand the unique needs of these students and find ways to design curriculum, lessons, and activities to address those needs.
 In addition, regular collaboration sessions help maintain a focus on student achievement, and facilitate learning across administrators, guidance counselors and teachers, providing context for the instructional improvements.